devcybiko/gregsmithwiki/content/naiwe/staging/virtualmachine.md

   * (once imported, you can delete or archive the NAIWE.ova file)
   * (or hang on to it if you feel you might want to start over)

-* Configure computer so it can communicate with the NAIWE VM
+* Configure the Host computer so it can communicate with the NAIWE VM
   * Execute the following command in a terminal to allow your computer to connect to the VM
   * `VBoxManage hostonlyif create`

-* Configure the NAIWE VM to point to your `naiwe-staging` folder
+* Configure the NAIWE VM to point to your `naiwe-staging` folder on the Host
   * Click on the "NAIWE" VM in the VirtualBox Manager
   * Click on the orange "Settings" Button
   * Click on the "Shared Folders" Icon